-According to our data, Medellin searches have increased 12% in the last month.
-Due to its increasing popularity, we will give you information on this destination to have at hand and share with your clients.
+Due to Medellín's increasing popularity, we will give you information on this destination to have at hand and share with your clients.

-• Medellin is Colombia’s second largest city and the capital of the department (equivalent of Province in Canada) of Antioquia.
+- Medellin is Colombia’s second-largest city and the capital of the department (the equivalent of Province in Canada) of Antioquia.

-• The city is commonly known as the city of eternal spring because it pleasant warm weather all year round.
+- The city is commonly known as the city of eternal spring because of its pleasant warm weather all year round.
 The city is surrounded by mountains and it is very clean with lush trees and beautiful flowers.
 You will encounter some rain a couple of days during the year but it does not last for long.

-• People in Colombia are incredible kind and friendly, and Medellin is one of those cities where you will find many friendly faces.
+- People in Colombia are incredibly kind and friendly, and Medellin is one of those cities where you will find many friendly faces.
 People from Medellin are also very proud of their city, and you can tell by the way they talk about their city and respect public property.

 Bandeja Paisa Courtesy Sebastian Sanint